realadammatthew/humbleberger/src/ads/atonements-embrace.md

 ## The Need for Atonement

-From the very beginning, humanity’s brokenness has separated us from God.
+From the very beginning, humanity’s brokenness has separated us from G-d.
 Sin isn't merely a mistake — it's a breach of relationship.
 In the Torah, atonement is central.
-Through sacrifice, God made a way for forgiveness without ignoring justice.
+Through sacrifice, G-d made a way for forgiveness without ignoring justice.

 Could this ancient practice be pointing toward a deeper, ultimate fulfillment?